-A contract is something you absolutely must-have in your business, whether you are just starting out or have been in business for a long time.
+A contract is something you absolutely must-have in your small businesses, whether you are just starting out or have been in business for a long time.

 With so many businesses moving online, it’s more important now than EVER to cross your t’s, dot your i’s, and make sure your business is safe from damaging lawsuits.

-You could consult with a lawyer for $350 to $500 per hour … OR, you could save a TON of time and money with these contract template bundles written by a lawyer.
+You could consult with a lawyer for $350 to $500 per hour … OR, you could save a TON of time and money with these contract template bundles written by a business lawyer after years of experience (the best way to get legal protection).

-If you have a website, which most online businesses do, then you’ll need 5 types of business contracts, at the very least.
+If you have a website, which most online businesses do, then you’ll need 6 types of general business contracts, at the very least for your business transactions.

 Table of Contents